Pergamon: History of research and excavation

 As a result of these efforts, Carl Humann, who had been carrying out low-level excavations at Pergamon for the previous few years and had discovered for example the architrave inscription of the Temple of Demeter in 1875, was entrusted with carry out work in the area of the altar of Zeus in 1878, where he continued to work until 1886.
 With the approval of the Ottoman Empire, the reliefs discovered there were transported to Berlin, where the Pergamon Museum was opened for them in 1907.
 The work was continued by Conze, who aimed for the most complete possible exposure and investigation of the historic city and citadel that was possible.
 He was followed by the architectural historian Wilhelm Dörpfeld from 1900 to 1911, who was responsible for the most important discoveries.
 Under his leadership the Lower Agora, the House of Attalos, the Gymnasion, and the Sanctuary of Demeter were brought to light.

 The excavations were interrupted by the First World War and were only resumed in 1927 under the leadership of Theodor Wiegand, who remained in this post until 1939.
-He concentrated on further excavation of the upper city, the Asklepieion, and the Red Hall.
+He concentrated on further excavation of the upper city, the Asklepieion, and the Red Basilica.
 The Second World War also caused a break in work at Pergamon, which lasted until 1957.
 From 1957 to 1968, Erich Boehringer worked on the Asklepieion in particular, but also carried out important work on the lower city as a whole and performed survey work, which increased knowledge of the countryside surrounding the city.
 In 1971, after a short pause, Wolfgang Radt succeeded him as leader of excavations and directed the focus of research on the residential buildings of Pergamon, but also on technical issues, like the water management system of the city which supported a population of 200,000 at its height.
 He also carried out conservation projects which were of vital importance for maintaining the material remains of Pergamon.
 Since 2006, the excavations have been led by Felix Pirson.

 Most of the finds from the Pergamon excavations before the First World War were taken to the Pergamon Museum in Berlin, with a smaller portion going to the İstanbul Archaeological Museum after it was opened in 1891.
 After the First World War the Bergama Museum was opened, which has received all finds discovered since then.